eljojo/faircamp-fork/src/manual/topics/08 Tags.md

 Tag decoding for Opus uses the [opus_headers](https://crates.io/crates/opus_headers) crate.

+Embedded cover images: Not supported

 Same tags as Flac and Ogg Vorbis - see Ogg Vorbis.

 ## WAV

+Embedded cover images: Not supported

 Known limitiations:
 - Album artist tags can not be written to WAV files (at least not by FFmpeg,